Applied ecological research for improved environmental policy decision making

 Peer-reviewed publications

-Richards, J.H., K.T.
+• Richards, J.H., K.T.
 Charton, S.L.
 McFarlane, A.F.
 Widell, N.M.
 Haddad, M.B.
 Wyer, and E.I.
 Damschen.
-In review.
+In press.
 Rethinking the undergraduate textbook as a tool to build a diverse scientific community.
 Frontiers in Ecology and the Environment.

 • Ahler, S.J., L.M.
 Ladwig, K.T.
 Charton, J.J.
 Henn, and E.I.
 Damschen.
 2023.
 Dispersal and persistence traits inform long-term understory plant community change in savannas.
 Plant Ecology 224: 361-371. https://doi.org/10.1007/s11258-023-01307-3